therossee/ThesisManagement-Group09/README.md

             ]
     }
 ```
+Error Responses:
-- Error Response: `401 Unauthorized` ("Not authorized")
+    - `401 Unauthorized` ("Not authorized")
+    - `403 Forbidden` ("Unauthorized")
+    - `500 Internal Server Error`

 ### GET ALL KEYWORDS
 - HTTP Method: `GET` URL `/api/keywords`
 - Description: Obtains list of all the keywords of a thesis.
+- Details: Routes only for logged teacher
 - Request body: _None_
 - Response: `200 OK` (success)
-- Response body: An array of objects, contains the keywords.
+- Response body: An array of string (keywords).
 ```
         {
           "keywords": [